jamie0725/Deep-Learning/README.md

-# Deep Learning
+# UvA Deep Learning Course Practical Assignments

-### About
-This repository contains code for projects of MSc. course Deep Learning.

-### Description
-To be updated.
+- Assignment 1 is released.
+The deadline is **April 17th, 23:59**.